sylvainmetayer/agent-ready/README.md

 #### `allowed_keys.json`

-This file allow to set the allowed keys for cheat code and keyboard navigation.
+This file allow to set the allowed keys for cheat code.
 It prevent from false positive, such as a click on ALT or CTRL keys.

-Please keep in mind that the alphabet should always be defined here, as it is used to navigate between section using keyboard.
+#### `keyboard_navigation.json`

+This file contains keys that are used to navigate through the differents section.

 #### `cheatImages.json`